 Very often, that means that stress is high and employee engagement is low.

 Ideally, self-management in the workplace should work exactly like paying your electric bill.
 If the power company said, "Pay a good amount in a timely manner", it would be a nightmare.
 You wouldn't know what to pay or when.
 Your expectation would surely be different than theirs and that lack of communication would result in the power company shutting off your electricity all the time.

 Similarly, it's not uncommon for someone to get in trouble at work for not doing a task in a specific way they didn't understand was a requirement.

 Hopefully, your power company says, "Pay $100 by the 30th of every month or we shut your power off".
 This is a completely explicit expectation.
 It isn't vague or up to interpretation.
 Anyone could look at that expectation and come to the same understanding of what needs done and what the consequence is if it's not done.
 That is a clear expectation.

-Everyone does things differently and, in a self-managing organization, that’s absolutely fine.
+Everyone does things differently and, in a self managed team or self managed organization, that's absolutely fine.

 Let's look back to the electric bill example.